-- Statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - Statutory guidance relating to volunteers is followed. - At least one member of the recruitment panel members have undertaken safer recruitment training through an accredited training programme.
+- statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - statutory guidance relating to volunteers is followed - at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.